Shiva-gsk/SSL-admin-task/README.md

 This Just says to start container when system boots up.

-Now we can use following commands to reecute and reload files into systemd
+Now we can use following commands to re-execute and reload files into systemd
 ```
 sudo systemctl daemon-reexec
 sudo systemctl daemon-reload